 Ethereum is the clear winner when it comes to popularity.
 It has a huge following of investors, developers and enthusiasts.
 It is also the most adopted.
 That said, Ethereum needs to improve on various aspects that NEO is better in, including scalability.

-So, you now know the ins and outs of the NEO vs Ethereum war.
+So, you now know the ins and outs of the NEO VS Ethereum comparison.

 You also know that Ethereum has the upper hand in terms of adoption and popularity.
 Not only that, but the Ethereum team are currently working on solutions to improve their technology to match or beat NEO’s technology.

 What do you think?
-It’s NEO vs Ethereum; which do you prefer?
+It’s NEO VS Ethereum; which do you prefer?
 Is it NEO, or do you think we're set for an Ethereum future?
 I’d love to hear your thoughts!
+Also, don't forget - if you're looking to get yourself some Ether or NEO coins, check out Binance, Coinbase, or Kraken, or any other top-rated exchange out there!